Using HTML Buttons in Power BI - Step-by-Step Guide

 Learn how to enhance your Power BI reports with custom HTML buttons for improved interactivity and design

-Take your Power BI report design to the next level with HTML Buttons Power BI.
-By incorporating custom HTML buttons; you can create visually appealing and interactive reports that stand out.
-Follow these steps to integrate HTML Buttons Power BI into your reports seamlessly.
+Take your Power BI report design to the next level with HTML buttons.
+By incorporating custom HTML buttons, you can create visually appealing and interactive reports that stand out.
+Follow these steps to integrate HTML buttons into your reports seamlessly.

 1. Edit Your Button Code in an IDE

-The best way to create and test your HTML Buttons for Power BI is to write and edit the code in an Integrated Development Environment (IDE) like Visual Studio Code or CodePen.
-CodePen is a convenient online platform for quick prototyping.
-It is the suggested method for ease of use.
+The best way to create and test your HTML buttons for Power BI is to write and edit the code in an Integrated Development Environment (IDE) like Visual Studio Code or CodePen.
+CodePen is a convenient online platform for quick prototyping and is the suggested method for ease of use.

 How to Get the Code

-1. Self-Writing: Write your HTML button code manually.
-This method allows you to have complete control over the design and functionality of your buttons, allowing for precise customization.
+Write your HTML button code manually.
+This method allows you to have complete control over the design and functionality of your buttons, enabling precise customization.

 Chat, please help me create an HTML button; consider the following indications: